Market Research

 | Business model | Self-serve vs enterprise sales |

 Pick 1-2 dimensions to dominate.
-Can't be best at everything.
+You cannot be best at everything.

 The Positioning Statement